Comparing Credit Cards for Gas and Auto Rewards

 Wells Fargo Cash Wise Visa® Card

 Pros: The Wells Fargo Cash Wise offers simplicity without sacrificing rewards.
-Upon receiving, cardholders are eligible for a $200 sign-up bonus for $1,000 worth of spend within the first 3 months.
+This card boasts a unique offer: a cell phone protection plan offering up to $600 against covered damage or theft when you pay your monthly cell phone bill with the card.
+Upon receiving, cardholders are eligible for a $150 sign-up bonus for $500 worth of spend within the first 3 months.
 Additionally, the card offers a flat rewards rate of 1.5% (including gas purchases).
-And the Wells Fargo Cash Wise Visa is all kinds of fun with an impressive 1.8% for mobile purchases made within the first year.
+And the Wells Fargo Cash Wise Visa is all kinds of fun with an impressive 1.8% for qualified digital wallet purchases made within the first year.
 There's also no annual fee.

 Cons: You can do better on rewards if you are willing to sign up for rotating categories, such as with the Chase Freedom or the Discover it Cash Back.